-I think the most important part of healthy eating is to include the foods that provide your body with the nourishment it needs to function at it’s best.
-This means that most of the foods you eat are high in the health promoting nutrients, vitamins, minerals, fiber and phytochemicals.
+I think the most important part of healthy eating is to include the foods that provide your body with the nourishment it needs to function at its best.
+This means that most of the foods you eat are high in health-promoting nutrients, vitamins, minerals, fiber, and phytochemicals.
 I call these foods “protectors“.

 For more on phytochemicals, check out this article:

-Things that you want to consider for choosing the right combination of foods is variety in food groups, and moderation in foods that are calorie dense.
+Things that you want to consider for choosing the right combination of foods are variety in food groups and moderation in foods that are calorie-dense.

 If you’re interested in buying one or both, you can find them here on amazon: